 The Romance of American Communism by Vivian Gornick

-Seeing Red: Stories of American Communists a film by Julia Reichert, by James Klein
+Seeing Red: Stories of American Communists a film by Julia Reichert and James Klein

-The View from Inside: A French Communist Cell in Crisis by Jane Jenson, by George Ross
+The View from Inside: A French Communist Cell in Crisis by Jane Jenson and George Ross

 Harold Bloom’s most recent books are The Anatomy of Influence: Literature as a Way of Life and The Shadow of a Great Rock: A Literary Appreciation of the King James Bible.
 He teaches at Yale and is at work on a play, To You Whoever You are: A Pageant Celebrating Walt Whitman.
 (February 2012)

 Theodore H. Draper (1912–2006) was an American historian.
 Educated at City College, he wrote influential studies of the American Communist Party, the Cuban Revolution and the Iran-Contra Affair.
 Draper was a fellow of the American Academy of Arts and Sciences and the 1990 recipient of the Herbert Feis Award from the American Historical Association.